rjb4standards/SBOMExamples/README.md

 # SBOMExamples
-Set of SPDX SBOM's created by SAG-PM durign testing
+Set of SPDX SBOM's created by SAG-PM during testing in prep for spdx DocFest